Why are migrants in small boats a heated issue in the UK?

 IS THIS A NEW PROBLEM?

 The issue is neither new nor unique to the U.K. War, famine, poverty and political repression have put millions on the move around the globe.
-Britain receives fewer asylum-seekers than European nations including Italy, Germany and France — nine per 100,000 people in 2021, compared to a European Union average of 16 per 100,000.
+Britain receives fewer asylum-seekers than European nations including Italy, Germany and France.

 But for decades, thousands of migrants have traveled to northern France each year in hopes of reaching the U.K. Many are drawn by family ties, the English language or the belief it’s easy to find work in the U.K.

-After the Eurotunnel connecting France and England under the Channel opened in 1994, refugees and migrants congregated in Calais, the nearest French city, in hopes of stowing away on vehicles heading to Britain.
+After the Eurotunnel connecting France and England under the Channel opened in 1994, refugees and migrants congregated near the French end in hopes of stowing away on vehicles.
 They gathered in crowded makeshift camps, including a sprawling, violent settlement dubbed “The Jungle.”

 Neither repeated sweeps to shut down the camps nor increased security patrols stopped the flow of people.